Keyboard shortcuts

 • Dynamic body falls through the floor.
 The floor isn’t a static body, or the floor entity has no collider.
 Add AvianCollider to the floor and set its RigidBody to Static.

 • Collider wireframe is the wrong shape after rescaling.
-Should track scale gizmo edits since the avian-integration fix in this branch.
+The wireframe tracks scale gizmo edits.
 If you still see drift, file an issue with the collider type and the resize gesture.

 • ColliderConstructor panic when added directly.
 Picking the raw ColliderConstructor (not AvianCollider) on an entity without a Mesh3d panics avian’s auto-init.
 The picker hides standalone ColliderConstructor for this reason; pick AvianCollider instead.